 The classroom education component requires instruction in the following areas:

-For more information about these and other California licensing requirements, please the
+For more information about these and other California licensing requirements, please the California Department of Real Estate.

 IMPORTANT: This information is intended for informational purposes only and under no circumstances should it be considered legal advice or relied upon without first confirming its contents with your state real estate commission.
 Laws are updated frequently, and this information may not reflect the current law in your state.
 To confirm the specific requirements for each state, please your state real estate commission.